-Nathaniel Williams studied painting and anthroposophy at the neueKUNSTschule in Basel, Switzerland where he graduated in 2002.
-The next year he spent painting and learning to play marionettes.
-He has been active as an artist and teacher in art since returning to the USA in 2004.
+Nathaniel Williams studied painting and anthroposophy at the neueKUNSTschule in Basel, Switzerland.
+He is active as an artist and art teacher.

 Douglas Feick is an artist and designer working directly with the phenomenology of sustainable, integrated living landscapes.

-Henrike Holdrege, founding board member, also serves as Senior Researcher and Finance Manager at our Institute.
+Henrike Holdrege, founding board member, also serves as Senior Researcher.

 Signe Schaefer is Co-Director of the Biography and Social Art Program at Sunbridge College.